Soccer Rules Practice Exam

 Get further explanation with Examzify DeepDiveBeta

-If they are in their own half when the ball is played
+No, they must remain in their own half

 Next Question